LuemmelSec/LuemmelSec.github.io/_posts/2020-12-06-My-Way-Into-InfoSec.md

 Awesome course material, to which you will get lifetime access.
 It felt like reading a good book.
 I never had more fun following along.
 You have to own a complete company, beginning with a phishing scenario and ending with the complete takeover of several domains.
 This really is very beginner friendly.
 Everything is well explained, and if you don´t want to dig deeper into certain topics, you can just stick to the course material and will be totally able to earn your exam.
 Only downside to me was, that in the labs as well as in the exam, certain things where not working as intended.
 You had to do the same thing like 20 times, and on the 20th attempt it would work.
-But Daniel just started his courses, and I think he is doing and absolute great job and will improve.
+But Daniel just started his courses, and I think he is doing an absolute great job and will improve.
 Always helpful, up-to-date, and thrilling like hell.
 If you like Red-Teaming or even want to get into AD Security, you can´t go wrong here.
 I am currently not doing Red-Team assessments, but this helped me so much in understanding how things work together in the environments I face at our customers every day.
 Compared to what you get it is relatively cheap.
-If there where to be an RTO during my OSCP time, I´d go RTO all the way.
+If there were to be an RTO during my OSCP time, I´d go RTO all the way.

 I also recommend [PentesterLab](https://pentesterlab.com/) to everyone who is starting in web-pentesting or who wants to understand a certain part of web-pentesting in detail.
 There is so much content you will get for your money. [snyff](https://twitter.com/snyff) like Rasta is very supportive and always willing to help.
 I like that there is no pressure on you.
 Take the time you need, earn your badges and everything is fine.
 If you want to pause for a month, no problem.
 If you are not in the need to showoff with certifications, this is the way to go.
 There´s tons of topics he covers, and he´s extending all the time.
 From simple web basics to very complexe scenarios.
 If you don´t find it here I don´t know where.
-He´s one of the guys where I can´t believe that someone is capeable to have all that knowledge.
+He´s one of the guys where I can´t believe that someone is capable to have all that knowledge.
 Kudos to you Louis.

 ## FIN